y-scope/spider/docs/quick_start.md

 }
 ```

-However, it is impossible to get the return value of the task graph from a client.
-We have a
+However, it is impossible to get the return value of the dynamically created tasks from a client.
+We
-solution by sharing data using key-value store, which will be discussed later.
-Another solution is
+have a solution by sharing data using key-value store, which will be discussed
-to run task or task graph inside a task and wait for its value, just like a client.
-This solution is
+[later](#data-as-key-value-store).
+Another solution is to run task or task graph inside a task and
-closer to the conventional function call semantic.
+wait for its value, just like a client.
+This solution is closer to the conventional function call
+semantic.

 ```c++
 auto gcd(spider:Context& context, int x, int y) -> int {